PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 * **Sagittal**

-    * H1 is in front of H2
+    * H1 is more distal than H2
-    * H1 is behind H2
+    * H1 is more proximal than H2